 What do I have to wear to class?

-Students are required to wear their EMT Utah shirt, long dark pants, and close toed shoes.
+Students are required to wear their EMT Utah shirt, long dark (black or blue) pants, and close toed shoes.
 No shorts or sandals.
 Tie long hair back.
 Keep nails clean and clipped.
 No perfume or cologne.
 No excessive jewelry.
 Cover tattoos as much as possible.

 What if I can’t attend Orientation?

 If you can’t attend orientation and you call AHEAD of time and you speak to someone in the office.
 We will try to work out another orientation for you to attend or make sure you are sent the appropriate information.
 Still, plan to attend orientation or call us FIRST if you cannot.

 Is the program approved so I can sit for the NREMT exams?